krisshen/imagetiler/README.md

 -  validate input file size
 -  validate total levels calculation
 -  validate each level's overall size
--  validate resize and crop functions for different image size (very large one 24mb image not uploaded into this repo)
+-  validate resize and crop functions for different image size (tested manually, very large one 24mb image not uploaded into this repo)

 # Dependencies